 These message boards became known as the Wayside Community Pulpit, reaching as many as three million readers, according to a 1924 poll.
 During the subscription's early conception, Saunderson composed each weekly message.
 When the American Unitarian Association picked up on Saunderson's idea, it culled quotations from the world's literature, and, in 1956, expanded their scope to include contributions from ministers and laypeople.

-In North America, the Wayside tradition continued under the Unitarian Universalist Association, which was created in 1961 when the American Unitarian Association and the Universalist Church of America merged.
+In North America, the Wayside tradition continued under the Unitarian Universalist Association.
 Between 1963 and 1977, the Wayside Community Pulpit struggled to survive against changing sentiments and rising manufacturing costs.
 The number of Wayside subscribers had dwindled to 220 in 1968.
 More people viewed the Wayside Community Pulpit as an identification of a Unitarian Universalist church, rather than as a good message to be widely used.
 Many non-Unitarian Universalist churches agreed with the idea of the service, but didn't always agree with the liberal content of the quotations.